amani-usagi/Rest-API/README.md

 # How to use?
-- Download and run boy!
+- Download and run it boy!
 Its that simple.